cyclosm/cyclosm-basic-gl-style/README.md

 CyclOSM
 =======

+**Important note: This GL style was historically the first version of CyclOSM.
+We shifted back to a more traditional CartoCSS style and the GL style is no longer maintained and left here for historical reasons.
+For the up to date and latest CyclOSM source code, check out https://github.com/cyclosm/cyclosm-cartocss-style/.**

 This is a Mapbox GL basemap style using the vector tile schema of [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), with cycling in mind.